How to connect Google Ads to TapClicks

 - Select one or more Google Ads campaigns associated with the account you just authenticated.

 - Then assign the campaigns to one of your clients using the dropdown on the right, or create a new client.

 - Then select Assign Client.
 You'll note that there are options to edit the client record during this step.
 You can choose to add information to the client record or edit contact details.

 - After data is connected, an initial data fetch will occur.
 Each data source has a different Lookback period.
 The Lookback Period determines the amount of historical data that is fetched.
 It is measured in months, weeks, or days.
 To view the status of your connection, Lookback period by Data Source, and other details, navigate to the Connection Status in the Administration section of the sidebar navigation.

 Now you're ready to use your Google Ads data in reports and analysis!

 When we call to get the data from Google Adwords the reports for keywords will contain all keywords except where impressions equal 0.
 So if you are looking to see all your keywords you may not see them all if you have some that have zero impressions.

-How to Split Google Ads Search and Display
+Split Google Ads Search and Display

 By default, all of your Google Ads data appears as a single service.
 However, if you need to split your Data Sources, you can do so in the Data Source settings.